microsoft/WindowsAppSDK-Samples/docs/samples-guidelines.md

 - `<UI Framework>`:
     - For C# samples: *winui | wpf | winforms | console*
     - For C++ samples: *winui | win32 | console | directx*
-- The default configuration assumption is: Runtime = MSIX Packaged, Deployment Method = Framework Packaged.
-If a sample differs from the default Runtime and Deployment options, further specify the folder name, for example: *cs-wpf-unpackaged* or *cpp-winui-applocal*.
+- The default configuration assumption is that samples are MSIX Packaged and deployed using the Framework Package.
+If a sample differs from the default, further specify the folder name, for example: *cs-wpf-unpackaged*.
 - It is recommended to place shared code in a separate folder under the `<FeatureName>` folder, e.g. *cs-shared*.

-Here is an example illustrating the scenarios above:
+Here is an example illustrating the naming guidelines above:

 ```
 \Samples
     \Activation
-        \cs-wpf  (default: MSIX Packaged + Framework Packaged)
+        \cs-wpf  (MSIX Packaged + Framework Packaged)
-        \cs-wpf-applocal (MSIX Packaged + AppLocal)
         \cs-wpf-unpackaged (Unpackaged + Framework Packaged)
-        \cs-wpf-unpackaged-applocal (Unpackaged + AppLocal)
         \cs-shared
         ...
         \cpp-console
 ```

+### Repo Branching

+When a new GA release of the Windows App SDK is available, we will create a new branch for that version, allowing us to maintain older versions of the samples.
+Only samples on the latest GA release (not experimental/preview features) should be in the branches for specific releases.

+The “main” branch represents the head of development, so it may include experimental features or preview versions of the Windows App SDK.
+The default branch for the repo will be set to the latest publicly available Windows App SDK release, for example release/1.x.
+When a new GA release is available (e.g. Windows App SDK vX.Y), we snap a “release/X.Y” branch, and update the default branch to the new “release/X.Y” branch.

+When we fork a new release/X.Y branch, we will need to pick and choose which samples go into the release/X.Y branch.
+Experimental samples need to be tagged clearly in the sample’s README.

 ### Samples Browser Metadata